fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 ### 6. Normality of errors
 This assumption states that the errors follow a Normal distribution.
 When this assumption is strongly violated, predictions from the model are less reliable.
 Small deviations from normality may pose less of an issue.
 One way to check this assumption is to plot a histogram of the residuals and to ask whether it looks strongly non-normal (e.g. bimodal or uniform).

-For example, looking at a histogram of the residuals of out `Height_Weight_lm` model reveals a distribution that is slightly skewed.
+For example, looking at a histogram of the residuals of our `Height_Weight_lm` model reveals a distribution that is slightly skewed.
 Since this is not a strong deviation from normality, we do not have to worry about violating the assumption.

 ~~~